Travellers’ Guide 2023

 You will need: car hire voucher, driving licence and passport or photo-card licence and credit card for the deposit.

 We have contracted special rate with Avis rent a car, please refer to your invoice and car voucher:

 • CDW rate includes unlimited mileage, CDW, TP, APT/CITY surcharge and VAT taxes.
-Excess apply for damages, and vehicle being stolen
+Excess applies for damages or vehicle being stolen

-• SCDW rate includes unlimited mileage, SCDW, STP, APT/CITY tax surcharge, VAT tax and second driver.
+• SCDW rate includes unlimited mileage, SCDW, STP, APT/CITY tax surcharge, VAT tax .
 Total elimination of any excess for damages and theft of the vehicle.

 Global Vehicle Cover.
 This insurance will cover any charges payable in the event that the roof, chassis, tyres or windscreen are damaged or stolen.